YerkoPalma/choo-audio/README.md

 Keep in mind that buffer sources are internally stored into an array, and there is always a _current track_.
 If you add nodes, they will be added to the current track.
-If you add a user input source, it will not be stored in the same playlist, so it will never be the current track
+If you add a user input source, it will not be stored in the same playlist, so it will never be the current track.

 ## Events
 ### `audio:load`